abhilashgd/MicroServiceNotes/README.md

 		- once you have identified them, you need to create standalone projects, we are taking spring boot to create these micro services
 		- you need them to interact with each other through some ways, it can be rest API or messaging.
 We are going to use restful architecture for the same
 		- but just doing this does not make sure that you have implemented micro service architecture.
 These are till now just 2 Restful web services.
 You need load balancer, eureka service discovery (useful during load balancing and deployments) API gateways and many more

+		Microservice1 -> Register -> Eureka
+		Microservice2 -> register -> eureka

+		Client/Browser -> eureka

+#7 Microservice aarchitecture ?

+	FE/Client -> Security and identity management -> API gateway -> microService1, Microservice2, etc
+	API gateway ->Service Discovery

+      	Security and identity management like OKTA - Spring Security Service Discovery - server like eureka or Netflix
+$8 what are the main features of micro services?

+		- micro services architecture breaks an application into smaller services, and it is possible to develop, deploy each micro service independently.
+This makes the introduction of new features in an application very easier
+		- Decentralisation: Microservices architecture leads to distributed systems.
+The data management is decentralised.
+There will be a monolithic database containing all data belonging to the application.
+Each service has the ownership of the data related to the business functionality of that service
+		- Black Box: Every microservice is defined as black box.
+The details of the complexity are hidden from other services/components
+		- Security: The micro service platform itself should provide capabilities for certificate management.
+Different types of credentials, authentication and authorisation based on RBAC ( Role based access model).
+Security is decoupled from the micro service development team as platform standardisation help with it.